 Description: This course discusses how the information technology (IT) strategy can be aligned with business strategy to compete and become successful.
 The focus is on the major elements of the business and IT strategic management models and their inter-relationships.
 Different alignment models such as the Henderson-Venkataraman model are discussed in detail through case studies.

-ISEM 570 - IT Quality Assurance
+ISEM 570 - Principles of ITIL for IT Quality

 Prerequisites: ISEM 500 or permission of the instructor